JuniorDark/RustyHearts-Toolkit/README.md

 4. Place the extracted game sprites `\ui\sprite\` in the `Resources` folder (Included by default).
 5. Navigate to the `Settings` page and set the `SQL Server` credentials.

-Note: After editing tables remember to rebuild the database.
+Note: After editing tables remember to rebuild the sqlite database on `SQLite Database Manager`.

 Sprites are avaliable on [`Resources.zip`](Resources.zip)

 ## Prerequisites for Development
-* Visual Studio 2022 (Any Edition - 17.9 or later)
+* Visual Studio 2022 (Any Edition - 17.12 or later)
 * Windows 10 SDK or Windows 11 SDK via Visual Studio Installer
 * .NET Core 9 SDK (9.0.100 or later)